Financial Statement Analysis

 Asset Turnover Ratio Formula (Table of Contents)

-Asset turnover ratio is an efficiency ratio that judges how efficiently a company uses its assets to generate revenue.
+This formula is an efficiency ratio that judges how efficiently a company uses its assets to generate revenue.

-Here’s the asset turnover ratio formula –
+Here’s this formula –

 Asset Turnover Ratio Formula Example